 Primary Election Day is Tuesday for the Lawrence City Commission and one Lawrence school board seat.

-For those who are studying up on the candidates in preparation to cast their ballots, here are the school board primary candidates’ answers to questions about the board’s relationship with district administration, what they learned from the board’s choice to close two schools, and who should make decisions on “controversial” lesson topics.
+For those who are studying up on the candidates in preparation to cast their ballots, here are the commission candidates’ answers to questions about their experience, the city-county strategic plan to reach functional zero homelessness, and how they prioritize developing home ownership opportunities.

 Turnout for odd-year primaries is generally fairly low — just a little more than 10% of registered voters cast ballots, according to Douglas County Clerk Jamie Shew.
 In 2021, the sixth candidate to advance from the school board primary election was decided by just seven votes.